Elystan Morgan: Early life

-Morgan was educated at Ardwyn Grammar School, Aberystwyth, and became a member of Plaid Cymru as a schoolboy in 1946.
+Born in Aberystwyth, Morgan was educated at Ardwyn Grammar School, Aberystwyth, and became a member of Plaid Cymru as a schoolboy in 1946.
 He studied law at the University College of Wales, Aberystwyth, where he was involved with student politics and served as president of the debating union.
 He qualified as a solicitor and joined a legal firm in Wrexham.

 Political career

 Early in 1955, Morgan was adopted as Plaid Cymru candidate for the Wrexham constituency and contested the seat at the by-election in 1955, and at the general elections in 1955 and in 1959.
 In 1964 he was selected to succeed the party president Gwynfor Evans as candidate for Merioneth.

-Morgan joined the Labour Party and was elected Member of Parliament (MP) for Cardiganshire, Wales, at the 1966 general election, and served as a junior minister from 1968 to 1970, as Under-Secretary at the Home Office.
+Morgan instead joined the Labour Party and was elected Member of Parliament (MP) for Cardiganshire, Wales, at the 1966 general election, and served as a junior minister from 1968 to 1970, as Under-Secretary at the Home Office.
 He was chairman of the Welsh Parliamentary Labour Party between 1971 and 1974.
-He campaigned heavily for Welsh devolution, as he believed that Wales should not legally be seen as a part of England.
-He believed that Cardiff should have all major governing powers over Wales, save for a few, such as the ability to go to war.
 In the February 1974 general election, Morgan lost his seat to Liberal candidate Geraint Howells.

 In 1979, he sought election as Labour candidate for Anglesey, following the retirement of Cledwyn Hughes, but was defeated by Conservative candidate Keith Best.
 Following his defeat, he largely withdrew from political life and concentrated on his legal career.

 He was admitted to Gray's Inn in 1971, entitled to practise as a barrister.
 He was created a life peer on 27 May 1981, with the title Baron Elystan-Morgan, of Aberteifi in the County of Dyfed.
 He held the office of Recorder between 1983 and 1987.
 Morgan held the office of Circuit Judge between 1987 and 2003.
 He did, however, return to politics after his retirement in 2006.
 He was President of the Aberystwyth Old Students' Association in 1995–96.